 We have been breeding Goldendoodles since 2014 when we decided to breed our Golden Retriever, Willow.
-My father-in-law lost his dog and decided he might like a mini Goldendoodle after caring for his friends' mini and falling in love with him.
+My father-in-law lost his dog and decided he might like a mini Goldendoodle after caring for his friend's mini and ended up falling in love with him.
 We were helping him search for one when we realized just how difficult it was to find one from a good breeder especially in our area.
 We were also intrigued by the idea of having a dog with the Golden's great disposition but not the extreme shedding that we had experienced with our Golden Retrievers over the years.
 After having our first litter of Goldendoodle puppies and falling in love with the breed, we adopted our own Goldendoodle, Chloe, who has been the greatest dog for our family and the mom to our F1b mini Goldendoodle puppies.
-We take our job as Goldendoodle breeders seriously and do everything we can to ensure that our puppies are well cared for and well loved.
-In addition to Willow and Chloe we also have another F1 Goldendoodle, Piper, and two outdoor cats, Max and Marlowe.
-We just recently lost our 13 year old Great Pyrenees, Samson, who was our gentle giant and the neighborhood mascot.
+We take our job as Goldendoodle breeders seriously and do everything we can to ensure that our puppies are healthy, well cared for and well loved.
+In addition to Willow and Chloe, we also have another F1 Goldendoodle, Piper, and two outdoor cats, Max and Marlowe.
+We just recently (summer 2019) lost our 13 year old Great Pyrenees, Samson, who was our gentle giant and the neighborhood mascot.
 Our dogs live in our home with us and are an important part of our family.

 Goldendoodles are a cross-breed of the Golden Retriever and Poodle.
 They are ideal for many types of homes because they are adaptable and family oriented.
 The Goldendoodle puppy is usually very loyal and bonds quickly to their family.
 They do well with children and other animals.
 Golden Retrievers and Poodles are both very intelligent breeds making Goldendoodle puppies easy to train with consistency and patience.
 The Goldendoodle loves structure and once trained correctly, will be a life long best friend to the entire family.